Instructional Technology Support

 Instructional Technology Workshops

 Upcoming workshop information will be posted in the CTTL web calendar whenever new workshops become available.
-Sample topics include: Image optimization with Photoshop and GIMP, Screen Casting with a variety of software such as Camtasia or ScreenFlow, Adobe Acrobat Dynamic Forms, WebAccess, Canvas LMS, Podcasting, Google Apps, and more!
+Sample topics include: Image editing and optimization with Photoshop, Screen Casting with a variety of software such as Camtasia or ScreenFlow, Adobe Acrobat Dynamic Forms, Canvas LMS, Podcasting, Google Apps, and more!

 In an effort to serve the widest number of faculty and staff possible, workshops are offered on a recurring basis with varying times and dates.
 One-on-one appointments are also available for those who cannot attend a workshop, as well as for those who prefer to work on specific material.

 Determining Support Needs: IDT or Information Technology Services?

 Instructional Design &Technology overlaps with other disciplines and departments such as SMCCCD Information Technology Services, Educational Access Center (EAC) Assistive Technology, Web Design, Graphic Design, Media Services, Curriculum Design, etc. The simplest way to narrow it down is to answer the question; “Is this for instruction?”
 If the answer is yes, then it is very likely that the Instructional Designer or Instructional Technologist can help.
 If the answer is no, then it probably requires ITS, or one of the other departments designed to serve you and your students' needs.
 If you are not certain about where to go for help you may contact the CTTL’s at 650.738.7147 and you will be assisted in determining which campus resource is the best fit for your needs.